Jan 22, 2025

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (aka the Clery Act) requires colleges and universities that participate in federal financial aid programs to keep and disclose information about crime on and near their campuses.
 The U.S. Department of Education monitors compliance.

 As part of Clery Act Compliance, PPSC issues an Annual Security Report (ASR).
-To access the PPSC ASR, go to: www.pikespeak.edu/administration-operations/campus-police/security-reports.php.
+To access the current PPSC ASR, go to: www.pikespeak.edu/administration-operations/campus-police/security-reports.php.